 19 Best Colorants For Epoxy Resin

 Here are the best colorants for epoxy resin & UV resin.
 Hey there, resin artists!
 If you’re looking to add some extreme color to your resin creations, you’re in the right place.
+Coloring resin is all about having fun and getting creative.
+The key to getting those beautiful results is picking the best colorants that will work in epoxy resin and UV resin.

 best colorants for resin